Gibson Guitars explained

 Pickguard

 Depending on the model, a guitar’s pickguard may be a decorative feature, a practical piece of equipment, or both.
-It can be made from a variety of materials, including metal, glass, acrylic, fabric, and even gemstones.
-The material that you choose for your pickguard will have a big effect on the appearance of your guitar.
+It can be made from various materials, including metal, glass, acrylic, fabric, and even gemstones.
+The material you choose for your pickguard will significantly affect the appearance of your guitar.

 A Fender guitar pickguard is a piece of metal, usually held in place with screws.
-It is attached over a hole in the body of the guitar and provides access to the guitar’s electronics.
+It is attached over a hole in the guitar’s body and accesses its electronics.
 The pickguard also serves as a protection for the guitar’s body and pickups.

 A Gibson guitar pickguard is usually attached similarly to a Fender pickguard.
 However, Gibson also uses a style known as floating pickguards.
 These do not leave unsightly screw holes in the body.
 These are typically held in place with a metal brace.

-Another popular option is a clear pickguard, which is transparent and can be easily removed.
-These are perfect for guitarists who don’t want a gaudy look on their guitars.
+Another popular option is a transparent pickguard, which can be easily removed.
+These are perfect for guitarists who don’t want a flashy look on their guitars.
 A smoked effect clear pickguard is a great way to display the natural wood of the guitar.

-A guitar’s pickguard is not only a safety measure, but it can also help protect the finish of your guitar from scratches.
+A guitar’s pickguard is not only a safety measure but can also help protect your guitar’s finish from scratches.
 This is especially important if you use a guitar with a polished soundboard.
-If you play aggressively with a pick, you can cause abrasions to the polished surface of the guitar.
+If you play aggressively with a pick, you can cause abrasions to the shiny surface of the guitar.
 This is not a problem with electric guitars, but it is possible with acoustic guitars.

 String tree